maladi17/kartego/README.md

 - [x] support in fields increment during a couple of times sending.
 By giving the bytes number as follow:
 ![columns](https://github.com/maladi17/kartego/blob/master/description_fields.JPG)
+Pay attention that given the vals from=x, to=y in the conf file, it will change bytes x to y (without y).

 ## Authors